mozilla/protocol/src/pages/docs/contributing.md

 coding you really should have a local instance running so you can see your work as it progresses.

+### Requesting New or Updated Components

+If you would like to request changes to a component or a new component be added to Protocol, please [submit an issue on Github](https://github.com/mozilla/protocol/issues) using the appropriate issue template.
+Please make sure to fill out this template as thoroughly as possible, as this will help the team triage effectively.

 ### Reporting Bugs

 To report an error you’ve discovered in Protocol, [submit an issue on Github](https://github.com/mozilla/protocol/issues)